How to make money as a real estate agent: A guide

 How to become a real estate agent

-Luckily, you don’t have to complete a four-year degree to become a real estate agent; these five steps are the fastest way to get a real estate license.
+Luckily, you don’t have to complete a four-year degree to become a real estate agent.
+But do real estate agents need a licence?
+Yes.
+These real estate agent qualifications are the fastest way to get a licence and start selling homes.

 Note: The order of steps below are general guidelines on applying for a real estate license, and the process can vary between states.
 Before moving forward, it’s best to consult with your state’s real estate commission.